Graduate Requirements

 - Announce the title and composer of the works to be performed.

-Master of Music Performance and Graduate Artist Certificate in Voice* Performance Level: Repertoire prepared should include five selections, with at least one selection in each of the following languages: English, French, German, and Italian.
+Master of Music Performance Level: Repertoire prepared should include five selections, with at least one selection in each of the following languages: English, French, German, and Italian.
 Two selections must be arias (one may be from an oratorio), and three must be art songs.

-Doctoral Level: To be accepted into the Doctor of Musical Arts program in Voice Performance, students must prepare an audition program consisting of between twenty and twenty-five minutes of music.
+Doctoral Level: To be accepted into the Doctor of Musical Arts program in Voice Performance, students must prepare six pieces.
+Faculty will hear a minimum of two selections.
 Selections should be made in a variety of styles, and include songs and arias in English, French, Italian, and German.
 At least one opera or oratorio aria, but no more than a total of three arias should be included.
-Students should not expect to sing the entire program.
-During the audition, in addition to singing, applicants to the DMA program will be asked to discuss in 2-3 minutes their research interests and what related field they intend to pursue.
-Related field options are opera, vocal pedagogy, performing arts health, early music, contemporary music, entrepreneurship, music history, ethnomusicology, theory, and conducting.

 Teaching Fellows Application and Awarding Process